 What We're Building

 Automated web scraping workflows in n8n using CRW as the scraping backend. n8n is an open-source workflow automation platform — think Zapier but self-hosted and with full HTTP request support.
-We'll connect n8n's HTTP Request nodes to CRW's REST API to build: (1) a scheduled scraper that monitors pages for changes, (2) a data extraction pipeline that feeds into Google Sheets, and (3) a content aggregation workflow with Slack notifications.
+We'll connect n8n's HTTP Request nodes to CRW's REST API to build: (1) a scheduled scraper that monitors pages for changes, (2) a data extraction pipeline that feeds into Google Sheets, and (3) a see the guide workflow with Slack notifications.

 No coding required — just n8n's visual workflow builder and CRW's API endpoints.